 I couldn't possibly stay away for lemons for too long.
 And I'm happy to say that they rebounded quite well in this recipe.
 These muffins match the mood that everyone seems to be in now that Spring is on the way.
 They're perky, hopeful, and full of promise for the coming day/season.
 As opposed to my usual late-winter sulky persona (this year it was almost as bad as my angsty, brooding, door-slamming preteen phase.)
 I'm just so happy that the long months of winter are Finally coming to an end!

-Yes, yes I have.
 Looking back, I noticed that I rarely made a chocolate on chocolate cake.
 And wouldn't a true chocoholic be making chocolate cake at the drop of a hat, or the birthday of a cat?
 Whenever I've made cakes in the past, they have almost always had a yellow or white cake base.
-The whole chocolate on chocolate action is, dare I say, almost too much of a good thing.
-And I although I'm no longer in the official chocolate-lovers club, I tip my bakers hat to all it's members, and I promise to leave a payment of the occasional double chocolate cookie, just so I can come in through the back entrance now and then.
+The whole chocolate on chocolate action is, dare I say, *almost* too much of a good thing.
+Although I'm no longer in the official chocolate-lovers club, I tip my bakers hat to its members and promise to leave a payment of the occasional double chocolate cookie, just so I can come in through the back entrance now and then.

 Why on earth am I going on about all this for?
 Well, to counteract the explosion of chocolate that I just created, I needed something without chocolate.
-Unfortunately my go-to flavour sanctuary, aka lemons, had been wiped out after last week's puckery pie.
-And I don't think I can look at another lemon yet without shivering and twitching.
+Unfortunately my go-to flavour sanctuary (aka lemon) had been wiped out after last week's puckery pie; I don't think I can look at another lemon yet without twitching.
 Naturally I was also out of peanut butter (the horror!).
 So what's third in line?
 Caramel!

 Yay, caramel.
 When I first saw these bars on Beth's blog, Of Muses and Meringues, I knew I had to have them.
-It was one of those recipes that you just know you're going to love, even before you've read about them.
-Basically, the name says it all.
-They're caramely, and they're bars.
-So, yeah, they're a pretty spectacular fusion of salty-sweet-buttery deliciousness.
-Pssst, the 'caramel' is actually more of a dulce de leche!
+It was one of those recipes that you know you're going to love before you've even read about them.
+Basically the name says it all.
+They're caramel + they're bars.
+A spectacular fusion of salty-sweet-buttery deliciousness...the caramel is actually more of a wily, seductive dulce de leche.

 Caramel Crumb Bars